 “Carry your midnight wanderer back to their room every time they bust into yours.
 If you let them crash with you, you’re setting the stage for a never-ending bedtime battle.
 Consider hanging bells on your doorknob so you can hear your toddler coming; that way, you can walk them back to their room before they climb into your bed and make themselves comfy.”

 “Walk them back, tell them to stay in their own rooms, carry them back yourself”… it’s not working here (there’s no way it’s happening anywhere).
-Everyone has advise, everyone has ideas until they wake up with a foot in their butt-crack and a four year old talking to the next door neighbor’s dog!
+Everyone has advise, everyone has ideas until they wake up with child’s foot in their ear and a four year old talking to the next door neighbor’s dog!

 This blog entry will Chronicle (pun intended) a father and son’s first time reading Harry Potter together.
 I’ll update it after each chapter so that I can capture the most memorable moments.
 Come back often and check in on our progress and leave us a note or feedback!